 The sun is shining and the open road is ready and waiting.
 There’s just one problem: do you need to wear motorcycle gloves this season?
 I mean surely it’s too hot to wear puffy textiles this summer, and imagine the sweat?!

-There’s a lot of things to consider when shopping for motorcycle gloves.
-From textile fabrics and leather wrappings to hard knuckle protection and palm sliders, to kangaroo leather palms and touchscreen fingertips: whoever came up with the saying “Fits like a glove” has clearly never shopped for a motorcycling glove!
+There are a lot of things to consider when shopping for motorcycle gloves.
+From textile fabrics and leather wrappings to hard knuckle protection and palm sliders to kangaroo leather palms and touchscreen fingertips: whoever came up with the saying “Fits like a glove” has clearly never shopped for a motorcycling glove!

 BEFORE YOU BUY

-Broadly speaking there are two basic types of motorcycle glove: road and racing.
+Broadly speaking there are two basic types of motorcycle gloves: road and racing.
 Road gloves tend to be short (though like everything else in motorcycling this is a personal decision), whilst Race gloves need to be longer, gauntlet-style gloves to cover the cuffs and go over your leathers.
-Race gloves also need to be constructed of leather, whilst textile is a long popular feature in road gloves.
+Race gloves also need to be constructed of leather, whilst textile is a long-popular feature in road gloves.

 Textile fabrics can range wildly from very basic nylons to high-tech abrasion materials like Superfabric.
-This is popular as a very strong abrasion resistant panel, but be careful if your gloves have this in them - you wouldn't be the first to render a visor useless as you wipe the rain off or to scratch your paintwork with what seems like a gentle rub.
-Neoprene, Lycra and other stretch materials help with fit, and comfort and breathability too and so are often found along the fingers.
+This is popular as a very strong abrasion-resistant panel, but be careful if your gloves have this in them - you wouldn't be the first to render a visor useless as you wipe the rain off or scratch your paintwork with what seems like a gentle rub.
+Neoprene, Lycra and other stretch materials help with fit, comfort and breathability too and so are often found along with the fingers.